-The Australian school system has a great reputation, with high quality teachers, a diverse curriculum, students from many different backgrounds and learning spaces that bring out the best in everyone.
+The Victorian school system has a great reputation, with high quality teachers, a diverse curriculum, students from many different backgrounds and learning spaces that bring out the best in everyone.

 The information below will give you a good overview of education in Victoria, Australia, whether in regional schools or schools in Melbourne.
 School systems vary, so this may be different from the system in your country.

-Education in Victoria, Australia is compulsory for children aged from six to 17 years.
+Education in Victoria, Australia is compulsory for children aged from 6 to 17 years.
 In the Australian school system, students attend school for a total of 13 years.

 Secondary school students are aged between 12 and 20 years old.
-Classes are divided into Years 7 – 12.
+Classes are divided into Years 7 to 12.

 The Australian school system has a range of schools including: